Rustring/PrismLauncher-Cracking-Guide/README.md

-# PrismLauncher-Crack
+# PrismLauncher Cracking Guide
-The steps on how to add cracked accounts on PrismLauncher
+The steps on how to add cracked accounts on PrismLauncher w/o Microsoft login